 - aggregate ideas,

 - facilitate collaborative reflection.

 Use a discussion forum to allow students to reply to your prompt and each other.
 If you want a more interactive discussion, consider a critical thinking activity such as a case study or debate.
 Ask students to support their original posts with outside sources.
 Then, ask students to reply to two or more students.
 Make sure students support their replies as well.
-Let them know that answers like, “good job”, smiley face are not acceptable.
+Let them know that answers like, “good job”, a smiley face are not acceptable.
 Model what a good peer reply should look like.
 We looked at the when and why of virtual discussions.

 To maintain student participation over time:

 - Have multiple due dates.
 One due date for the student’s original post, and another due date for their replies to other students.